nightowlcasino/ergoscript-contracts/roulette/result-contract.md

 - R6: User's receipient ErgoTree

 ## Reading User Selection (R5) for each sub-game
+1. Black/ Red:
+R5 should be set to:
+- 0 for red
+- 1 for black
 1. Odd/ Even:
 R5 should be set to:
 - 0 for even